CMPUT301F19T20/MoodDiary/README.md

 2. The first district shown in the map is Canada in default.
 It will be improved to show first the district where a marker is shown.
 3. Selecting photo from album is not supported in Android 10.0 (api 29).
 4. After pressing back in MapsActivity, MapsActivity will be finished, and a blank Map Fragment will be shown.
 It will be improved to show Home Fragment after finishing MapsActivity later.
+5. In the AddActivity, if a user want to change date and time, date and time picker will be shown only when the user click on the words there.
+It will be improved later.